ttungl/RLE-NOC/README.md

 ## References

-1. [Reinforcement Learning based Interconnection Routing for Adaptive Traffic Optimization][NOCS-19-ICN-url].
-Note that we were inspired by this paper's implementation.
+1. [Reinforcement Learning based Interconnection Routing for Adaptive Traffic Optimization][NOCS-19-ICN-url]. <br>
+Note that we were inspired by this paper's implementation.<br>

 2. [Garnet2.0: An On-Chip Network Model for Heterogeneous SoCs][garnet2-url]